 - A Professor from the Police Academy[8]

 In its 2021 Concluding Observations, the UN Committee against Torture (CAT) recommended that Serbia abolish the Asylum Commission and introduce a judicial review by the Administrative Court at second instance.[10]
-As outlined, this assessment of the CAT proved its continued validity in 2023, given the lack of corrective influence of this body towards the Asylum Office in 2023.
+As outlined, this assessment of the CAT proved its continued validity in 2023 and 2024, given the lack of corrective influence of this body towards the Asylum Office in 2024.

 The Asylum Commission, in most cases, renders decisions in a timely manner, within maximum 3 months (the deadline being 2 months).
-Still, there are instances in which appeals take much longer.
+Still, there are instances in which appeals take much longer, sometimes even for more than a year.
+In 2024, and in relation to cases which were examined in merits by the Asylum Commission (35 in total), average length of the second instance procedure was 3 months, ranging from 1 month to 5, 7 or 9 months (see more in Asylum Commission practice 2024).

 Administrative Court – third Instance